Place-au-Velo-Nantes/Observatoire-Place-au-Velo-Nantes/content/voies-cyclables/ligne-A.md

 ---
-name: GV 1
+name: Grande Voie Vélo A
-line: 1
+line: A
 from: .
 to: .
 description: (à rédiger)